dymmond/esmerald/docs/application/settings.md

 ### The current parameters available inside the `EsmeraldAPISettings`

+* **settings_config** - A settings instance, derived from `EsmeraldAPISettings` that will serve as the application settings instead of using `ESMERALD_SETTINGS_MODULE`.
+An alternative to it.

-* **debug**: Boolean indicating if a debug tracebacks should be returns on errors.
+* **debug** - Boolean indicating if a debug tracebacks should be returns on errors.
 Basically, debug mode, very useful for development.

     <sup>Default: `False`</sup>